 Question: What is PermSize?

-Answer: PermSize is additional separate heap space to the -Xmx value set by the user.
+Answer: PermSize is an additional separate heap space to the -Xmx value set by the user.
 The section of the heap reserved for the permanent generation holds all of the reflective data for the JVM.
-You should adjust the size accordingly if your application dynamically load and unload a lot of classes in order to optimize the performance.
-Basically, he heap stores the objects and the perm gen keeps information about the objects inside of it.
+You should adjust the size accordingly if your application dynamically loads and unload a lot of classes to optimize the performance.
+He heap stores the objects and the perm gen keeps information about the objects inside of it.
 Therefore, the larger the heap, the larger the perm gen needs to be.
-(What is PermSize)